chao1981/Beauty-Product-Recommendation-Engine/README.md

        4) Build an application where the user can type in specify requirement for the product.
        		Based on text comparison, return a maximum of 3 products as recommendations.

+Future website (in the process of building) : beauty3.ninja

+Website name explained:

+beauty3 : We only recommend 3 beauty products at a times (yay, no overwhelming amounts of products)

+.ninja  : Because just as ninja, we are highly skilled and precise.
+(secretly, as always come with "ninja", is because it's awesome :D)